tcdi/plrust/doc/src/install-prerequisites.md

-The above checks of `rustc -V` and `rustup default` are important to follow before installing pgx and PL/Rust.
+The above checks of `rustc -V` and `rustup default` are important to follow before installing pgrx and PL/Rust.
-You must install `pgx` with the version of `rustc` that `plrust` expects in the `rust-toolchain.toml`.
+You must install `pgrx` with the version of `rustc` that `plrust` expects in the `rust-toolchain.toml`.
 Failing to do so will result in a mismatched version error in a subsequent step.